SAPhow/SAP.how/_posts/2018-03-03_custom-ppf-printer-determination.md

+---
+title:  "How to enable Printer Determination for a custom PPF action?"
+date:   2018-03-03
+categories: articles, sap ewm
+---

 # How to enable Printer Determination for a custom PPF action?

 _Please note, this is not an official SAP website.
 We have no connection to SAP company.
 For the official SAP website please see SAP.com._